HzaCode/ChemInformant/README.md

 **ChemInformant** is a modern, workflow-centric **Python client** for the [PubChem](https://pubchem.ncbi.nlm.nih.gov/) database.
 It's designed to feel native and intuitive for researchers and data scientists working within the **Python data science ecosystem**.

-It's built to be robust by default, with built-in request caching, smart rate limiting, and automatic retries to handle real-world network conditions.

 ---